CYBEX-P/priv-docs/source/markdown/usage.md

 - If a module can not connect to another, make sure that the following configurations are correct:
   - the bind interface of the server
   - the address of the server in the client configuration
   - for example, if the server is bound to its IP, it can not be accessed via localhost, even if they are the same machine.
 It is recommended to bind the servers to a local interface like "`127.0.0.1`:`<port>` so that they are only accessible locally and the use of proxypass using a reverse proxy (line Nginx) bound to the public interface, this would allow you to enable HTTPS.
-Please see [here](TODO) for more information on proxy setup.
     - the address format (for clients) is as follows:
     - protocol://hostname:port
     - no slash at the end